 Welcome to More than Pretty: Girls and Body Decoration.
 We’ll look at how girls present themselves to be looked at across time and space.
 This exhibition focuses on the head–including the neck, face, and hair.
 Decorative practices are so varied around the world that we do not intend to be comprehensive.
 Instead, it is to start conversations, and is open for further contributions.

 It is likely that from the first time humans added water to a smashed plant or mineral pigment, we put it on our bodies–especially our faces–for a whole host of reasons.
 To encapsulate the entire history of body decoration from around the world is beyond the scope of an exhibition.
 Instead, there are a selection of designs, methods, and occasions included in this exhbition, primarily based on the materials available to us.
 It is difficult to find more contemporary images that are free to use, but there is an abundance of historical information.
-Over the next few months we will be adding content that expands on the history of body decoration.
-Stay tuned.

 From the time we wake up and greet the day to when we go to sleep, there is a process we follow, whether we realize it or not.
 When we don’t, it can feel unsettling.
 Mostly, these processes involve some kind of washing to cleanse from our bodies either the dirt of the day or the veil of sleep.